EsttyB-hub/LITA_CAPSTONE-PROJECT-CUSTOMERDATA/README.md

 ## Inference

 - Revenue Trend: By comparing the year 2022 with Year 2023, it was established that the company recorded a significant decrease in revenue generation.
-The revenue moved than from #89,902,969.00 to #59,916,717.00 representing 33% decrease.
+The revenue moved down from #89,902,969.00 to #59,916,717.00 representing 33% decrease.
 This raises a concern as to the reason for a drop in revenue generation.
 The reasons for a decline in revenue include but not limited to: decrease in demand for subscription type, increase in price, Increase in competitors, poor marketing, poor customer service.

 - Regional breakdown: From the Analysis here, South region has the highest revenue of #37,580,782.00.
 The other regions are also doing well as the revenue are in a closed range.